camel-tooling/camel-idea-plugin/readme.md

 ### IDEA Compatability

 The Camel IDEA plugin currently requires IDEA 2016.2 or newer.

-We are considering the possibility of supporting older versions, however we would appreciate help from the community to test the plugin on older versions, as the core developers are using the latest IDEA release such as 2016.3.

-We currently also run a twitter poll to get some data of the usage: https://twitter.com/davsclaus/status/819881627266465792
+If you are using a older version of IDEA and still want to try the plugin follow the guide here

 The current plugin uses `since-build 162`